 Here’s what we have observed so far:

-- Better starting and running in very cold weather.
+- Much better starting and running in very cold weather.
 This project started in the middle of a very cold winter (in Topeka, Kansas, USA, it can get to minus 20 F / -29 C some years, and that’s before wind chill), and my ’98 Tahoe was struggling a bit.
-This year on New Year’s Day the temperature went down to 10 F (-12 C), and that’s cold enough, and she started up just fine this morning (Jan 2, at 5 F, -15 C).
+This year on New Year’s Day the temperature went down to 10 F (-12 C), and that’s cold enough, and she started up just fine in the morning (Jan 2, at 5 F, -15 C).
+The coldest so far (it’s now Jan 22) has been 7 F (-13 C), and starting and running has been marvelous.

 - Better power underfoot.
-The nearest dynamometer I’ve located is 85 miles from here and quite expensive to hire, will have to do it sometime.
+Hard to quantify without a dynamometer; the nearest appears to be 85 miles from here and quite expensive to hire!
+Perhaps sometime.

-- Cooler running.
+- Cooler running in summer.
 This is taken from observations of temperature gauge in one vehicle, and reduction in overheating in another!
-We’ll have to extract hard numbers for this somehow.